livecode/livecode/docs/specs/lcb-traits.md

 To get full generality and type safety of the `formatted as string` trait Builder therefore also needs type specialization (e.g. `list of CanFormatAsString`).

-## Conclusions

-Traits provide a reasonably straightforward and clean way to provide extensible standard library syntax without the need for generic handlers and (mostly) preserving the ability to perform compile-time type checking.

-## Appendices

 ### Trait implementations vs. versioning